 Harley would also like to call out his co-creator and co-conspirator on this project, Eric Magnuson (aka Jugs), without whom “Lemons into Lemonade” would still be a dream.

-To learn more about bringing a Mutant Vehicle to Burning Man,
+To learn more about Mutant Vehicles and Burning Man,

 please visit the DMV webpage.

-To learn more about bringing a Mutant Vehicle to Burning Man,
+To learn more about Mutant Vehicles and Burning Man,

 Cover image of Harley Sitner aboard their electric MV “Lemons into Lemonade,” 2018 (Photo courtesy of the artist)